 For more information about admissions requirements for ITU’s master’s degree programs, please visit the Admissions webpage.
-Once an application has been submitted, applicants should should read the information below for more details and instructions.
+Once an application has been submitted, applicants should read the information below for more details and instructions.
 Students who are admitted to the university will be contacted by an ISO advisor to provide guidance on visa arrangements.
 To see the different forms needed for students visit the ISO Document Submission Forms page.

 Before you arrive

 - Gain FULL acceptance to a program of study at ITU

 - Complete the I-20/DS-2019 Application for Newly Admitted Students and submit it along with all other required documents.
 Please be very careful in completing the form accurately in order to avoid mistakes or delays.